 Advice For A Great Grand Canyon Family Trip

 As my family walked toward the first scenic overlook we came to at Grand Canyon National Park, I was more interesting in seeing 9YO Tiny Traveler’s reaction to natural wonder than I was in the canyon itself.
 She was suitably wowed and all the work of planning our spring road trip started to pay off.
-We spent the next few days exploring the Grand Canyon and Zion and had a lot of fun.
+We spent the next few days exploring the Grand Canyon and Zion National Park and had a lot of fun.

 As our visit unfolded though, I began to realize that the Grand Canyon is the Disney World of national parks.
 It gets huge crowds, but is well set up to handle them and spread them out enough that you never feel overwhelmed.
 Also, like at Disney World, everything books up months in advance and costs twice what it should.
 Unless you live out west and can drive your own car and camp, visiting the National Parks is not an inexpensive or simple-to-plan vacation.